grumpyclimber/construction/post2.md

 only the specific parts of our text?
 Here's the battle plan:

-1. We'll save a short paragraph to a variable, this paragraph will include our desired grammar structure (similar to 'add more color')
+1. We'll save a short paragraph to a variable, this paragraph will include our desired chunk grammar (similar to 'add more color')
 2. We'll tokenize that variable, then we'll tag parts of speech

 Here comes the new part:

-3. Name the structure we're after (eg. 'target_phrase') and use POS tags to specify what are we looking for
+3. Name the chunk we're after (eg. 'target_phrase') and use POS tags to specify what are we looking for
 4. Parse the paragraph and print the results